jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib/Debugger_DAP/Debugger_DAP/Readme.md

-P(1) - Fails due to the SF SVN code bumping the SDk version from 2.20.0 to 2.21.0. reverting works F(2) - Fails cannot stop on main, but can set breakpoint and start correctly if using a breakpoint Move lines needs cbplugin.cpp and cbplugin.cpp change to add ShiftAllFileBreakpoints(...) function
+P(1) - Fails due to the SF SVN code bumping the SDk version from 2.20.0 to 2.21.0. reverting works F(2) - Fails cannot stop on main, but can set breakpoint and start correctly if using a breakpoint Move lines needs cbplugin.cpp and cbplugin.cpp change to add ShiftAllFileBreakpoints(...) function Pass(2) - Needs updated 1229 files to build. n/a/? - can change, but default works and should not be changed.
+Pass(3) - Enabled even if disabled
+Pass(4) - Needs watchesdlp.cpp changes to pass due to initial add watch not processing watch data